omkar-334/newTSlib/reviews.md

    - In the anomaly detection task, how sensitive are the results against the choice of 99th percentile threshold shown, did you experiment with others?
    - Which part of the architecture is most responsible for the performance improvement over baselines?
    - Channel Adaptation: Does the model accommodate varying channel counts via padding or another method?

+## TimesNet Abstract

+Time series analysis is of immense importance in extensive applications, such as weather forecasting, anomaly detection, and action recognition.
+This paper focuses on temporal variation modeling, which is the common key problem of extensive analysis tasks.
+Previous methods attempt to accomplish this directly from the 1D time series, which is extremely challenging due to the intricate temporal patterns.
+Based on the observation of multi-periodicity in time series, we ravel out the com- plex temporal variations into the multiple intraperiod- and interperiod-variations.
+To tackle the limitations of 1D time series in representation capability, we extend the analysis of temporal variations into the 2D space by transforming the 1D time series into a set of 2D tensors based on multiple periods.
+This transformation can embed the intraperiod- and interperiod-variations into the columns and rows of the 2D tensors respectively, making the 2D-variations to be easily modeled by 2D kernels.
+Technically, we propose the TimesNet with TimesBlock as a task-general backbone for time series analysis.
+TimesBlock can discover the multi-periodicity adaptively and extract the complex temporal variations from transformed 2D ten- sors by a parameter-efficient inception block.
+Our proposed TimesNet achieves consistent state-of-the-art in five mainstream time series analysis tasks, including short- and long-term forecasting, imputation, classification, and anomaly detection.

+## CnDiff Abstract

+Time-series forecasting finds application across domains such as finance, climate science, and energy systems.
+We introduce the Conditional
+Diffusion with Nonlinear Data Transformation
+Model (CN-Diff), a generative framework that em- ploys novel nonlinear transformations and learn- able conditions in the forward process for time series forecasting.
+A new loss formulation for training is proposed, along with a detailed deriva- tion of both forward and reverse process.
+The new additions improve the diffusion model’s ca- pacity to capture complex time series patterns, thus simplifying the reverse process.
+Our novel condition facilitates learning an efficient prior dis- tribution.
+This also reduces the gap between the true negative log-likelihood and its variational ap- proximation.
+CN-Diff is shown to perform better than other leading time series models on nine real- world datasets.
+Ablation studies are conducted to elucidate the role of each component of CN-Diff.